danieloyasodun/do38-CS388-001/brainstorming.md

    - **Story:** For those who would like to stay on top of everything going on in the NBA on a day by day basis.
 From team stats, player stats, standings and even live games.
    - **Market:** Anyone who wants to stay constantly updated with the NBA.
    - **Habit:** NBA fans and people who wish to better understand the NBA can use this app.
    - **Scope:** V1 would allow users to access live games, and stats.
 V2 would include a more in depth UI to allow newer fans of the NBA to better understand what is going on.
-V3 could have a feature where you can search up two players or teams and compare their stats.
+V3 could have a feature where you can search up two players or teams and compare their stats and aslo sync with fantasy basketball leagues to track player performances.
+V4 would show advanced metrics (e.g., PER, true shooting percentage), visualize player and team performance trends over time using graphs and show nearby games and ticket availability.
 3. Parking App
    - **Description**: Allows people to find available parking spots ahead of their travel to an area.
    - **Category:** Travel